ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Experiments

 \section{Experiments}

 We follow the common evaluation protocol to demonstrate the generalisation of the learnt features of the proposed ASiT self-supervised learning approach by pretraining the model in an unsupervised fashion on AudioSet-2M dataset, followed by finetuning on several downstream tasks, including audio event classification, keyword spotting, and speaker identification tasks.
 We provide the details of the employed datasets and the implementation details of the pretraining and finetuning stages in Section \ref{sec:datasets} and \ref{sec:imp_details}, respectively.
-In Section \ref{sec:result}, we discuss the performance and analysis of the proposed method compared to the state-of-the-art.
-Further, we conduct several ablation studies to investigate the effect of the individual components of the proposed approach in Section \ref{sec:ablation}.